Now accepting bookings for the upcoming 2026 season!

 Planning an outing to the farm with your group?
-Please read on for more info on how to book your visit and prepare your group for a fun time at the farm.
+Please read on for more info on how to book your visit and prepare your group for a farm-tastic trip!

 For a printable copy of this page, please click here.